How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021

 As a result of the positive signals from Google search ads from Q2 of 2020, Dog Guard of Wisconsin started spending more per month on paid search advertising, raising the ad spend to over $1,000 per month.

-Part III: Mid- to Long-term Results
+Part III: Long-term Results

 Final thoughts